 We spent one rainy day in Chinatown, firstly eating at the brilliant Maxwell Road food center then venturing to the beautiful Buddha Tooth Relic Temple, which is a Chinese Tang Dynasty-style temple that is also a Museum teaching about Buddhism.

 It is a calming place and is very beautiful, with many Buddha statues in the ground floor temple.
 The top storey is a sacred room that houses what Buddhists believe to be one of Buddha’s teeth, recovered from a collapsed temple in Myanmar in 1980.

 There is no photography allowed in this special room and it has a hushed aura of spiritual energy that is palpable.
 The large canine tooth is on display in a stupa that is composed of 320kg of gold, donated by devotees.

 There are other temples around the world that also claim to possess Buddha’s tooth, including the Temple of the Tooth in Kandy, Sri Lanka.
 Who knows if it is really his tooth or not but the place certainly feels like hallowed ground.

 The museum was very interesting also, and I came away with a deeper understanding of this peaceful and beautiful religion.

-Red and gold lanterns swayed on lines strung in zig zag patterns above the rainy streets; lined by terraced shopfronts with shutters rimmed in vibrant colours.
+Red and gold lanterns swayed on lines strung in zig-zag patterns above the rainy streets; lined by terraced shopfronts with shutters rimmed in vibrant colors.

 We had planned to visit Raffles for the iconic Singapore Sling cocktail at the Long Bar but then I remembered that I hate gin, and so we just wandered into the inner courtyard for a look instead.